SP23-CSCE482/documented-code-github-documentation-internet_censor_sprint_1/Contributing.md

 ## References
-This document was adapted from the open-source contribution guidelines of [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)
+This document was adapted from the open-source contribution guidelines of [briandk and Facebook's open source guidlines](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).